kaisenlinux/manpages-dev/category/Dirvish/dirvish-runall.md

               Print the version information and exit.

 EXIT CODES
        To  facilitate  further  automation and integration of dirvish-runall with other tools dirvish-runall provides rationalised exit codes.
 The exit codes are range based.
 While the code for a specific error may change from one version to another it will remain within the specified range.
-So don't test  for  spe‐ cific exit codes but instead test for a range of values.
+So don't test for specific exit codes but instead test for a  range  of  values.
        To the degree possible higher value ranges indicate more severe errors.

        0      success